 To be the heat after climbing on hot days, you can tube the St. Vrain after the spring runoff.
 Some put in above Lyons, on the south side (public land) of US 36.
 Some put in at the park northwest of the intersection of CO 7 and the St. Vrain.
 You can pullout at Bond Park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lyons:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lyons:

 Featured Route For Lyons